 You can’t beat a classic!
 The 2018 Triumph Bonneville Speedmaster arrives from authentic, classic, Triumph heritage.
 It’s an old-school cruiser with new-school performance abilities – the best of both as I see it.

-A new model to the 2018 Triumph portfolio, but not new to Triumph.
+The Speedmaster, a new model to the 2018 Triumph portfolio, but not new to Triumph.
 I’ve never ridden a Speedmaster before so I dug up a little info.
 The “Speedmaster” name first appeared in 1965 for the Bonneville T120R by American importers.
-The model was first launched in 2002 as a 790cc (48 cu in) twin-cylinder engine.
+The model was first launched in 2002 as a 790 cc (48 cu in) twin-cylinder engine.
 Released again in 2005 as the Speedmaster 900 with an 865 cc (52.8 cu in) engine and then an upgrade to fuel injection in 2008.
 This year, its reintroduction features the all-new Bonneville’s 1200cc High Torque (HT) engine.

 Cruiser or not?

 It’s slotted within the Triumph cruiser range, but I liken the Speedmaster to a “standard” motorbike with what the Triumph folks refer to as – “laid back”.
 It’s clean-styled, with sporty attitude and features true to the Triumph mark.